izne/AC6309/README.md

 As a note, burning the combined.bin (16K) onto 32K 28C256 has to be at the correct half.
 Optionally, a copy of combined.bin twice into the chip will do as well.

 ## ROM switching
-As the firmware is 16K and 28C256 chips are nowadays more accesible, two firmwares could be stored in the 32K.
-A possible rom switching key can be implemented on the board, to switch the higher or lower part of the chip to be "visible"  (A15).
+As the firmware is 16K and 28C256 (32K) chips are nowadays more accesible, two firmware images could be stored in the full 32K capacity of the chip.
+A ROM switching key to be implemented on the board, to switch the higher or lower part of the chip to be "visible" (A15) at boot.

 ## Communication
-The system communicates with a host computer via USB serial connection using the included ACIA device and its UART capability, coupled with an FT23 header.
-Host computer serial port settings: 115200 baud, 8n1, no hardware handshake.
+The system communicates with a terminal via USB serial connection using the included ACIA device and its UART capability, coupled with an FT23 header.
+Terminal serial port settings: 115200 baud, 8n1, no hardware handshake.

-## Software
+## Software checklist
-Main goals for the first runs of the project:
 - [x] Run ASSIST09 and Extended BASIC
 - [x] Write basic program (asm)
 - [x] Cross-compile on host machine
 - [x] Easy program transer via ASSIST09 Load (S19)
 - [ ] Use of high level C code (CMOC)

-## Hardware
+## Hardware checklist
-Main goals for the fabrication part:
 - [x] Breadboard prototype running
+- [x] Revision 1 completion and PCB fabrication
-- [ ] Extended addressing with 74138
+- [ ] Extended addressing ("A" - four internal devices, "B" - four external devices)
 - [ ] Expansion board with easy coupling
+- [ ] 28C16-based address decoder
+- [ ] Expansion card: Am9511 card (Am9511, 3MHz osc, 5to12Vbuck)
-- [ ] Revision 1 completion and PCB fabrication
+- [ ] Expansion card: Tape interface
-- [ ] Expansion card: TMP68681 (2x6350) / 2x RS232
+- [ ] Expansion card: TMP68681 / 2x RS232 / 115200 bps (own osc)
 - [ ] Expansion card: Ethernet adapter (ENC28J60)
-- [ ] Expansion card: SAA1099+amp audio interface
+- [ ] Expansion card: SAA1099 + TDA2822 audio interface
-- [ ] Expansion card: Am9511 card
-- [ ] Expansion card: Tape interface
 - [ ] Expansion card: VGA and PS/2 (Arduino)
 - [ ] Expansion card: VGA and PS/2 (MC6845/HD6321)
+- [ ] Expansion card: VGA (EF9367)
+- [ ] Expansion card: Keyboard controller (XT, AT, PS/2, USB)

 ## Toolchain
 * [A09](https://github.com/Arakula/A09)